MakeSchool-Tutorials/Node-Reddit-Clone/P03-Testing-Posts/content.md

 This test tests that the response's status should be equal to 200 - which if you recall your HTTP status codes, means the response is successful.

 Now let's run the test.

+> [action]
-First update your `package.js` file to have a test command:
+>First update your `package.js` file to have a test command:
+>
 ```json
 "scripts": {
   "test": "mocha"
 },
 ```

-In order for this test to run the server will have to be running on localhost 3000.
+In order for this test to run the server will have to be running on `localhost 3000`.
 To do this you will need to have two terminal windows open.
 Run your server in one then run the script below in the other.

+>[action]
-Now we can run our tests with:
+> Now we can run our tests with:
+>
 ```bash
 $ npm run test
 ```